willp240/antinullh/HOWTO.md

 The first thing you'll want to do is get the environment variables in `env.sh` pointing to your OXO install, this `antinullh` directory, and the top level where data will be written to.
 From now on, paths in this document are relative to `antinullh` (except for postfit outputted files).

-Most of the apps and source code live within the top directory.
+Most of the executables live within the `exec` directory.
 Within `./src`, there is code for interfacing with config files and some other useful classes.
 The config files themselves live in `./cfg`.

 <h2>Config Loaders</h2>